ansys/pyensight/doc/source/calc_functions.rst

 .. note::

-    Recall that ω is the rotation rate for the anti symmetrical part of the velocity gradient and that μ is the eigenvalue of the symmetric part of the tensor.
+    Recall that ω is the rotation rate for the antisymmetrical part of the velocity gradient and that μ is the eigenvalue of the symmetric part of the tensor.
 The local character of the flow may be classified for β2 in the following manner (based on figure 4 in [ref.2, 1425], which